Last Updated on November 12, 2022 by Rebecca Lake

 With your credit card, you’d want to set up a high balance alert.
 That’s also a signal to stop spending and work on paying down some of what you owe.

 Together, these alerts can help you keep your spending in check.
 And those kinds of money habits are what you want if you’re trying to pile up savings.

 So, as a freelance writer, I’m a recognized expert in the finance niche.
-Big companies pay me gobs of cash to write about money.
+I get paid to write about money every single day.

 But that doesn’t mean I know everything there is to know about it.

 I’m still learning about money and finance all the time.
 For example, I recently got a crash course in trading options for a piece I had to write for an investing platform.